-D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
-They and C J Willson and C A E Lawson are not engaged in other business activities that are of significance to the Company.
+N C Palios Non-Executive Chair

-- 10.5 The Agreement between the Company and the ACD (the 'ACD Agreement') provide that the ACD manages and administers the Company in accordance with the Act and the OEIC Regulations, the Instrument of Incorporation and the contents of this Prospectus. - 10.6 The ACD Agreement may be terminated by either party on not less than six months' written notice or earlier upon the happening of certain specified events.
-The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company or any Shareholder for any act or omission except in the case of negligence, wilful default or fraud in relation to the Company on its part or on the part of its delegates or its or their agents or employees.
-The ACD Agreement provides indemnities to the ACD other than for matters arising by reason of its negligence, wilful default or fraud.
+10.5 All directors are also directors of ConBrio Fund Partners Limited and members of the governing body of TUTMAN LLP, both authorised fund managers within the

-The ACD also acts as authorised fund manager to other regulated collective investment schemes.
-Details of these schemes, as at the date of this Prospectus, are set out in Appendix C.
+- 10.6 D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
+They and C J Willson and C A E Lawson are not engaged in other business activities that are of significance to the Company. - 10.7 The ACD is the sole director of the Company.
+Its main business is the establishment and operation of collective investment schemes. - 10.8 The Agreement between the Company and the ACD (the 'ACD Agreement') provide that the ACD manages and administers the Company in accordance with the Act and the OEIC Regulations, the Instrument of Incorporation and the contents of this Prospectus. - 10.9 The ACD Agreement may be terminated by either party on not less than 90 days' written notice.
+The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company or any shareholder for any loss or damage suffered by the Company or any Shareholder unless such loss arises directly from the negligence, recklessness, bad faith, wilful default or fraud of the ACD or its delegates or its or their agents or employees.
+The ACD Agreement provides indemnities to the ACD other than for matters arising from the negligence, recklessness, bad faith, wilful default or fraud of the ACD or its delegates or its or their agents or employees. - 10.10 The ACD acts as authorised fund manager to other regulated collective investment schemes.
+Details of these schemes, as at the date of this Prospectus, are set out in Appendix C. - 10.11 The ACD will cover at all times the risks outlined below of loss or damage caused by any relevant person through the negligent performance of activities for which the ACD has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
+In addition, the ACD holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules. - 10.12 The risks which are specifically covered by this approach include, without being limited to, risks of: - (a) loss of documents evidencing title of assets of the Company; - (b) misrepresentations or misleading statements made to the Company or its investors; - (c) acts, errors or omissions resulting in a breach of: - (a) legal and regulatory obligations; - (b) duty of skill and care towards the Company and its investors; - (c) fiduciary duties;

-Investors buy and redeem shares through the ACD who nets them to reduce the number of shares issued or cancelled by the Company.
-When carrying out deals in shares the ACD acts as principal but does not profit from this activity.
+- (d) obligations of confidentiality; - (e) the terms of the Instrument of Incorporation; - (f) terms of appointment of the ACD by the Company; - (d) failure to establish, implement and maintain appropriate procedures to prevent dishonest, fraudulent or malicious acts; - (e) improperly carried out valuation of assets or calculation of Share prices; - (f) losses arising from business disruption, system failures, failure of transaction processing or process management. - 10.13 Subject to the FCA Rules, the ACD may delegate certain of its functions.
+Accordingly: - a) the ACD has delegated the provision of investment management services to the Investment Managers; and - b) the ACD has delegated certain administrative functions to the Registrar, the Administrator and the Fund Accountant.

-10.7 The ACD will cover at all times the risks outlined below of loss or damage caused by any relevant person through the negligent performance of activities for which the ACD has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
-In addition, the ACD holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
+10.14 Conflicts